abhradip-saha/predictive-analysis-tool/README.md

 •	Diya Banik<br>
 •	Abhishek Das

-# Format of JSON data to be pushed to redis:-
+# Format of JSON data to be pushed to redis :-
 <pre>
  [
    {